 From the executive local government chairman, whose security vote is for terrorising his domain to executive governors, whose utterances are law, the abuses continue.
 At the federal level, power is everything and can be used for anything.

 Section 14 (2b) is observed only in breach.
 Governments do not care about the people.
 The neglect is not limited to social and economic rights of the people.
 It extends to the right to life.

 There are horrifying statistics of the number of Nigerians who have been killed at police check points, tortured to death, shot in most brutal methods security agencies use in quelling riots and thousands detained for years without trial.

-Security agencies operate above the law.
-Torture is a legitimate instrument for achieving their aims.
+Security agencies use torture as a legitimate instrument for achieving their aims.
 They treat suspects as criminals, parading them on television and having them confess to crimes without legal advice.
 Some suspects are tortured until they confess, or die.

-Justice crawls on all fours.
-Where justice has wheels, they barely turn, except in cases involving the high and mighty which can be decided in weeks and appeals slated within months.
+Justice crawls on all four.
+Where justice has wheels, they turn only in cases involving the high and mighty which can be decided in weeks.

 Prison congestion that results from long waiting before suspects go on trials is a matter every Minister for Justice promises to address.
-In 12 years of democracy, nothing has been done in this regard.
-Yet the Constitution in Chapter IV devotes 14 sections to fundamental human rights.
-It provides for individuals to be brought to speedy trials, for them to be informed of their offences and for the authorities to pay compensations to people detained illegally.
+In 14 years of democracy, nothing has been done about this.
+Yet the Constitution provides for speedy trials and for the authorities to pay compensations to people detained illegally.

-The World Human Rights Day for Nigerians should not be another occasion for speeches and ceremonies.
-After the events today, there is need for the authorities to reflect on policies that can enhance the constitutional rights of Nigerians to better life.
+The authorities need to promote policies that can enhance the constitutional rights of Nigerians to better life.